kebaldwi/DNAC-TEMPLATES/LABS/LAB-D-Composite-Template/README.md

 ## Overview

-This Lab is designed to be used after first completing labs 1 through 3 and has been created to address how to combine and use multiple Regular Templates within DNA Center to onboard network devices at Day 1 through N. This allows Network Administrators the ability to configure network devices in an ongoing and programmatic manner from within DNA Center without using the SD-Access Fabric methodology.
+This Lab is designed to be used after first completing labs A through C and has been created to address how to combine and use multiple Regular Templates within DNA Center to onboard network devices at Day 1 through N. This allows Network Administrators the ability to configure network devices in an ongoing and programmatic manner from within DNA Center without using the SD-Access Fabric methodology.
 It also allows an Administrator the ability to drag Regular Templates into and out of the flow as needed for ongoing maintenance.

 This section will go through the flow involved in creating a deployable Composite Template from an IOS configuration script for a Catalyst switch linking it to a Switch profile and deploy it through DNAC using provisioning workflows.